CHARGING AHEAD

 These early years proved to be a boon for electric cars.
 They were known for being elegant and luxurious.
 Electrics were mechanically simple, easy to drive, and quiet, so bringing along a chauffeur was not required.
 Women had greater independence in an electric car – they could drive where they pleased without being accompanied.
 Auto makers directly marketed them to women using artwork that would appeal to their taste.
 In fact, both Clara Ford (Henry’s wife) and Mina Edison (Thomas’s wife) drove electric cars.

+Two electric cars are featured in the Charging Ahead exhibit, as well as the chargers needed to refresh their batteries.
+The oldest car in the exhibit is a 1911 Bailey Electric Victoria Phaeton.
 The S.R.
 Bailey Company was founded initially as manufacturer of horse-drawn carriages and sleighs in Amesbury, Massachusetts.
 In 1898 Colonel Edward Warren Bailey made his first electric car.
 There was just one problem – the inefficient batteries available at the time made the car too heavy to move!
 Eventually, battery technology evolved and Bailey produced five different models of electric cars between 1908 and 1916.
 Despite its simple, carriage-like appearance, the Bailey Electric was designed to be a sturdy, rugged vehicle.
 Impressively, its top speed was over 20mph, and it could go 150 miles on one charge under ideal driving conditions.

 A device called a mercury arc rectifier was needed to charge the Bailey.
 In 2022 Heritage Museums & Gardens received a gift of a c.
 1906 mercury arc rectifier from William and Frances Tosches.
 Until that time, it was still installed in its original location in Hull, Massachusetts where it had been for over one hundred years.
 In the early twentieth century, Daniel and Elizabeth Goodnow owned a waterfront summer home in Hull with an adjacent barn.
 This mercury arc rectifier was installed in the barn to charge the 1908 Bailey Victoria Phaeton electric car that belonged to their 32-year-old daughter Fannie (1876-1961).